dustinpfister/blog_posts/_posts/threejs-lambert-material.md

 ## 1 - What to know

 I assume you have at least a basic working knowledge of three.js, and are now interested in learning more about the material options used in three.js.
 If you have no background with threejs at all then I have my take on the subject of [getting started](/2018/04/04/threejs-getting-started/) on three.js.
 Also it should go without saying that you should have at least some background working with javaScript by itself, and many other things that have to do with client side javaScript development.
-In this case I might not get into everything that you should knwo before hand in the section, but I will be touching base on some things briefly here.
+In this case I might not get into everything that you should know before hand in the section, but I will be touching base on some things briefly here.

-### 1.2 - Why the name Lambert?
+### 1.1 - Why the name Lambert?

 It is named after [Johann Heinrich Lambert](https://en.wikipedia.org/wiki/Johann_Heinrich_Lambert), the man who first introduced the concept used in this material in his book [Photometria](https://en.wikipedia.org/wiki/Photometria).

-### 1.3 - Why use the Lambert Material?
+### 1.2 - Why use the Lambert Material?

 There are materials in three.js that do not respond to a light source, and then there are materials that do respond to lights, the Lamber Material is one of several options that do respond to a light source.